mxnyee/basebook-server-copy/README.md

 }
 ```

-### Fetch a feed of posts and filter the details
+### Fetch all posts and filter the details

-GET /post?username&locationName&city&state&country&numLikes&numDislikes&numComments
+`GET /post?username&locationName&city&state&country&numLikes&numDislikes&numComments`

+Sorted by most recent.

 All query parameters are optional.
 If none are specified, each post will only contain `postId`, `title`, `text`, and `timestamp`.

 Response:
 ```